chakulatechnologies/limali/README.md

-FarmSmart AI
+FarmMarket AI
 Market Intelligence and Responsible AI for Smallholder Farmers in Kenya

-FarmSmart AI is a decision-support system designed to help smallholder farmers understand where and when to sell their crops for the best possible return.
+FarmMarket AI is a decision-support system designed to help smallholder farmers understand where and when to sell their crops for the best possible return.
 It translates raw market data into actionable guidance that farmers can understand and trust, regardless of language, literacy level, or access to technology.

 The goal is not only to provide information, but to bridge the gap between farmers and the markets that determine their livelihood.